worldbank/worldex/ui/README.md

 to install the dependencies.

 > If you're on a mac, you cannot bind mount `node_modules` from your host machine to the docker container due to differing architectures.
 This is already setup on the docker compose file.
+> This means that adding dependencies means you'll have to rebuild the ui image for those to be reflected on the running container.

 <details>
 <summary><strong>CARTO for React</strong></summary>